1. These rules are the Bachelor of Advanced Computer Science [Honours] (Honours) Course Rules.

 (ii) at least 24 credit points (normally 4 units) of Dissertation or equivalent units at Level 4 and/or Level 5; and

 (iii) at least 12 credit points (normally 2 units) of the 48 credit points are undertaken at Level 4.

-(2) Students may choose to undertake up to two majors and/or up to two minors, provided the student will be able to complete all nominated majors and minors within the 144 credit points of the undergraduate component.
+(2) Students may choose to undertake an additional major and/or up to two minors from any undergraduate degree, provided the student will be able to complete all nominated majors and minors within 192 credit points.